mtazzari/galario/docs/install.rst

 .. code-block:: bash

-   conda config --add channels conda-forge conda install galario
+   conda install -c conda-forge galario

 Due to technical limitations, the conda package does not support GPUs at the moment.
 If you want to use a GPU, read on as you have to build |galario| by hand.